Elorm-t/alx-low_level_programming/0x00-hello_world/README.md

 Task 2 - Assembler: Script generates assembly code of a C code and saves in an output file same as the C file.

 Task 3 - Name: A script that compiles a C file anc creates an executable.

+Task 4 - Hello, puts: A program that outputs an exact specified string.